hiddenSymmetries/simsopt/docs/source/example_dipole_arrays.rst

 and the number of wire turns, for the purposes of calculating the forces at the end::

   # wire cross section for the TF coils is a square 25 cm x 25 cm
-  # Only need this if make self forces and TVE nonzero in the objective!
+  # Only need this if make self forces and B2Energy nonzero in the objective!
   a = 0.25
   b = 0.25
   nturns = 100